v-cakoll/docs.pl-pl/docs/standard/serialization/how-to-control-serialization-of-derived-classes.md

         attrOverrides.Add(typeof(Orders), "Books", attrs);

         // Creates the XmlSerializer using the XmlAttributeOverrides.
         XmlSerializer s =
         new XmlSerializer(typeof(Orders), attrOverrides);

         FileStream fs = new FileStream(filename, FileMode.Open);
         Orders myOrders = (Orders) s.Deserialize(fs);
         Console.WriteLine("ExpandedBook:");

         // The difference between deserializing the overridden
         // XML document and serializing it is this: To read the derived
         // object values, you must declare an object of the derived type
         // and cast the returned object to it.
         ExpandedBook expanded;
         foreach(Book b in myOrders.Books)
         {
             expanded = (ExpandedBook)b;
             Console.WriteLine(
             expanded.ISBN + "\n" +
             expanded.NewEdition);
         }
     }
 }
 ```

-## <a name="see-also"></a>Zobacz także
+## <a name="see-also"></a>Zobacz też

 - <xref:System.Xml.Serialization.XmlSerializer>
 - <xref:System.Xml.Serialization.XmlElementAttribute>